efung001/rshell/README.md

 ###Bugs with Commented Commands:
 -when calling an existing function and having a commented argument provided to the function, the function will take in the commented command as its parameter when it's not supposed to

+###Bugs with Input/Output Redirection and Piping:
+-when calling multiple input/output redirection together with pipes, the program would crash -cannot handle output redirection
+-does not work with parantheses aka precendence operators -does not work with test